UK Images and Reference

 Windsor Castle in Berkshire is one of three official residences of the British sovereign.
 Unlike the other two, Buckingham Palace and Holyrood in Edinburgh, it has from its earliest days been a fortress as well as a palace.
 The castle owes its shape and its earthworks to the work of William the Conqueror, although the round tower on the great natural chalk mound or motte was built later, chiefly by Edward III.

 The lonely old Warren Lodge near Thetford in Norfolk is believed to be haunted, and many people claim to have seen similar apparitions and ghostly sightings over the years.
 The most common reports tell of a large white ghostly rabbit who sometimes has glowing red eyes, and who occasionally appears in the doorway entrance and hops around.

 Hever Castle, Kent

 The magnificent medieval Hever Castle in Kent has a rich and varied history dating back more than 700 years and has been involved in some of the most important events affecting Britain's monarchy, history and religion.
 The most famous resident who lived at Hever Castle was Anne Boleyn who became King Henry VIII's second wife in 1533.

 It is impossible to approach this lake by road except from the west, and it is the most westerly of all the lakes.
-Near the west end of the lake is a large car park, from where you must proceed on foot up the dale which stretches south-east for about 8 miles and near its head Black Sail Pass leads to the south-west into Wasdale for Wastwater.
-The pass is only a track, of course, 1,800ft up in the wild and very isolated region of Ennerdale that is a favourite with rock-climbers.
-The High Stile range lies along the north-east side of the dale with Buttermere beyond.
+Near the west end of this lake is a large car park from where you must proceed on foot up the dale which stretches south-east for about 8 miles, and near its head Black Sail Pass leads to the south-west into Wasdale for Wastwater.